 Dollywood in Pigeon Forge, Tennessee is a theme park with a few serious thrills and a lot of Southern charm.
-My family recently had the chance to visit during our summer travels through the Great Smoky Mountains of Tennessee and North Carolina.
+My family visited several years ago during our summer travels through the Great Smoky Mountains of Tennessee and North Carolina.
 We were very pleasantly surprised by all the offerings for families with younger traveling kids like ours.

 Most theme parks have a section or land that is best for younger visitors.
-In Dollywood, that area is Country Fair.
+In Dollywood, that area for a long time was Country Fair.
 The rides are a little bit carnival and little bit Fantasyland mixed together: a ferris wheel, rotating swings, bumper cars, spinning teacups, flying elephants, and more.
 If you have young kids not quite ready for the coasters, this is where you should plan to spend a bit of time to ride a lot of attractions at once.

 2. All Aboard the Dollywood Express!